AztecProtocol/aztec-packages/docs/docs/guides/smart_contracts/testing_contracts/index.md

 TXE is a JSON RPC server much like PXE, but provides an extra set of oracle functions called `cheatcodes` that allow developers to manipulate the state of the chain and simulate contract execution.
 Since TXE skips most of the checks, block building and other intricacies of the Aztec protocol, it is much faster to run than simulating everything in the sandbox.

+## TXE vs End-to-end tests

+End-to-end tests are written in typescripts and use compiled Aztec contracts and generated Typescript interfaces, a private execution environment (PXE) and a simulated execution environment to process transactions, create blocks and apply state updates.
+This allows for advanced checks on state updates like generation the of logs, cross-chain messages and checking transaction status and also enforce the rules of the protocol (e.g. checks in our rollup circuits).
+If you need the rules of the protocol to be enforced or require complex interactions (such as with L1 contracts), please refer to [Testing Aztec.nr contracts with Typescript](../../js_apps/test.md).

+The TXE is a super fast framework in Noir to quickly test your smart contract code.

+So to summarize:
+* End-to-end tests are written in Typescript.
+TXE in Noir.
+* End-to-end tests are most similar to using mocha + ethers.js to test Solidity Contracts.
+TXE is like foundry (fast tests in solidity)

 ### Running TXE

 In order to use the TXE, it must be running on a known address.
-Assuming the default `http://localhost:8080`, contract tests would be run with:
+By default, TXE runs at `http://localhost:8080`.
+So you can run  contracts tests with:

 `aztec-nargo test --oracle-resolver http://localhost:8080`

 :::warning
-Since TXE tests are written in Noir and executed with `nargo`, they all run in parallel.
+Since TXE tests are written in Noir and executed with `aztec-nargo`, they all run in parallel.
 This also means every test creates their own isolated environment, so state modifications are local to each one of them.

 Executing many tests in parallel might slow processing of the RPC calls down to the point of making them timeout.
 To control this timeout the `NARGO_FOREIGN_CALL_TIMEOUT` env variable is used.
 :::